shawntabrizi/substrate-collectables-workshop/steps/7/README.md

 It is literally the same.
 In this case, I think the macro magic is justified.

-You are able to access this funciton like you could any other funciton implemented on `Pallet`:
+You are able to access this function like you could any other function implemented on `Pallet`:

 ```rust
 Self::deposit_event(Event::<T>::Created { owner });